crossjoin-io/crossjoin/README.md

 this [AWS blog post](https://aws.amazon.com/blogs/big-data/joining-across-data-sources-on-amazon-quicksight/)) representing orders and returns data.

-The config creates a combined data set in a `joined.db` SQLite3 file.
+The config defines a data set using both CSVs joined on the `Order ID` field.
+This example joins two CSVs, but you can mix and match data sources.
+For example, you can join a PostgreSQL data source with a different Redshift data source and a CSV.

 ```yaml
 data_sets: